paulbradshaw/scraping-for-everyone/importio.md

 Click on the **New Extractor** button on the left.

 A box should appear asking you to type the URL of the page that you want to scrape.
 We're going to scrape the [StarNow model directory](https://www.starnow.co.uk/talent/uk/models/).
+At first, we can use that to say what is the most popular name among models, and where are most models based.
+But as we drill down in more detail we can look at things like the diversity of models and whether those with more castings share particular characteristics.

 Paste that URL, then: `https://www.starnow.co.uk/talent/uk/models/`